Our vision is for the Khmer people to be proud of their identity no matter where they are in the world

 We PROTECT, PRESERVE, and PROMOTE the legacy of the Cambodian people and their children in the United States and Abroad.

-The International Khmer Assembly, Inc was started by founding Chairman Mr. Hoeun Hach and Director Mr. Scott Walker in 2010.
-The organization's first achievement was from advocating for the recognition of the Khmer Freedom Fighters and Southeast Asian Veterans in America's “secret war” of the 1960s and 1970s, and evolved to become a fellowship destination for education and services for the Cambodian and SE Asian American community.
+The International Khmer Assembly, Inc was established in March 2012 as a project to advocate for the recognition of the Khmer and SE Asian Veterans for their role in defending American armed forces in the "secret war" of SE Asia, and evolved to become a fellowship destination for American civics education and advocacy for the genocide survivors of Cambodia and SE Asian community.

-After a passage of MN State Senate Resolution 2314 in February 2012 and United States Senate Resolution S. Res 462 in July 2014, newly-elected Chairman Mr. Kosol Sek ( 2014-2016 ) recognized that services offered to Khmer Americans in Minnesota and throughout the United States were often limited to fellowship and U.S. citizenship.
+After a passage of MN State Senate Resolution 2314 and United States Senate Resolution S. Res 462 in July 2014, newly-elected Chairman Mr. Kosol Sek ( 2014-2016 ) recognized that services offered to Khmer Americans were too limited to fellowship and U.S. citizenship.
+A new approach was needed to advance and connect the community to mainstream America.

-However, there was one final hurdle in the crossroad.
-The Cambodian community as a whole had been under-developed and under-represented for most of the past 40 years.
-The systemic effect of the genocide of the intelligentsia had created a fear and scarcity in the community to promote identity, pride, and history of the people.
-To fill this gap, the organization transformed and rebranded its public name to IKARE to communicate that for effective change to take place, time cannot wait for others to start, it must start with the individual ( YOU! ).
-IKARE became our name and our organizational culture in 2016, whereby the letter "K" stands for KHMER.
+However, the Cambodian community as a whole had been under-developed and under-represented for most of the previous 40 years due to population size.
+A systemic effect of the genocide of the intelligentsia in the 1970s had created a fear and scarcity in promoting identity, voice, and pride of the people.
+To bridge this gap, the organization transformed and rebranded its public name to IKARE to communicate that for effective change to take place, the community cannot wait for others to start, it must start with them.
+IKARE became the organization's public name and organizational culture in 2016, whereby the letter "K" stands for KHMER.

-On the weekend of June 23, 2016, the National Khmer Legacy Museum ( the “first and only” ) Cambodian museum dedicated to advancing the Khmer people was launched.
+On the weekend of June 23, 2016, the National Khmer Legacy Museum ( the “first and only” ) Cambodian museum was launched with the purpose of protecting, preserving, and promoting items, stories, arts, history, and other Khmer intellectual properties that have been lost, stolen, damaged, or forgotten.

-- Educate the community and their children ( online, in person, social media and self-study courses ) on the importance of the Khmer people, culture, and contribution to the world;
+- Educating the community and their children ( online, in person, social media and self-study courses ) on the importance of the Khmer people, culture, and contribution to the world;

-- Utilize arts and “exciting” entertainment to educate about the 3000 years of heritage;
+- Utilizing arts and “exciting” entertainment to educate about the 3000 years of heritage;

-- Allow the public to sample 3000 years of Cambodian arts and history without traveling to Cambodia; and,
+- Allowing the public to sample 3000 years of Cambodian arts and history without traveling to Cambodia;

-- Restore and revive lost Khmer arts in a fun and exciting way.
+- Restoring and reviving lost Khmer arts, stories, history, and artifacts in a fun and exciting way; and,

 The beneficiaries of the IKARE work include the Khmer people in and outside Cambodia; the world community, and the general public.
 We are forever indebted to the kind support from the Hubbard Broadcasting Foundation ( Thank you Kari and Mr. Hubbard ) and a one-time Holiday grant in 2016 from St. Jude Medical Foundation ( Thank you Chamnap for caring to help ), and the many volunteers who gave their time, money, and commitment to help continue the vision of this organization.